nielsonm/pnwds/2012_sea/git_session/git/git_session.md

         Git blame - "For instance, Git can instantly tell you where does THIS LINE come from, even if this line moved across different files over years."

 !SLIDE
-.notes Move this to front.
-## Besides D.O. who else is using Git?
-(Hint: the answer may surprise you)
-  Linux Kernal, Ruby, Gnome, Microsoft, Netflix, Android, Facebook, Google, Perl, PostgreSQL, Rails, Gnome, KDE, X.org, and more.

-!SLIDE
-## Government:
-  We the People is a petition webapp that allows authenticated users to submit petitions directly to the Whitehouse.
-Guess what, it's a Drupal distro (insert kermit freak gif).

-  NASA has a GH acct.

-!SLIDE
-  German legislature now has released their draft legislation on GH, this is HUGE.
-Github's repos can be made public, so now ppl can view ammendments to pending legislation.
-  Laws are the operating system of society, the scope of the project is enormous and the clients expectations can be a nightmare.
-  Not only are the laws on GH, but tools to implement this locally. https://github.com/bundestag/gesetze-tools

-!SLIDE
-## Education:
-Bill Fitzgerald from Portland's own Funny Monkey suggested that git could be used by teachers to build, share and maintain curricula.
-Info graphic included: https://s3.amazonaws.com/easel.ly/all_easels/33386/Teacher_Git/image.jpg   http://funnymonkey.com/thinking-about-the-verbs

-!SLIDE